 I’m not drinking the label though so it doesn’t matter!

-“This is a structured, full bodied yet elegant red made using super-ripe Malbec grapes which have been enriched with a hint of oak.
+The blurb “This is a structured, full bodied yet elegant red made using super-ripe Malbec grapes which have been enriched with a hint of oak.
 This wine is bursting with blackberry and blackcurrant fruit flavours and would make a perfect partner to all types of roasted meats including beef or lamb.”

 ‘Structured’ that sounds a bit…stiff doesn’t it?